Common Manufactured Home Maintenance Tips and Tricks

 Check doors and window for proper fit of trim.
 Replace broken window glass and screens.
 In autumn, take down screens if they are the removable type and store for the winter months.
 Re-caulk doors and windows to keep out winter winds and moisture.
 In spring, lubricate the window hardware for easy operation during the warmer months.

-As soon as winter is over and the snow has melted, climb up and take a look at the roof to ensure that no damage has occurred over the cold months.
+As soon as winter is over and snow on your roof has melted, climb up and take a look at the roof to ensure that no damage has occurred over the cold months.
 Look for separation of shingles, looseness or blistering.
 Check the flashing around the chimney and flashing and replace or repair if necessary.
 Inspect gutters and downspouts to make sure they are effective in carrying water away from the home structure.
 If you have any water stains in the home interior, track down the source and repair as quickly as possible to prevent further damage.
 Check all seams, joints and edges for tight fit.
 Repair as needed.

 Ground and Yard